 We now have a Marquetry Society breaking news & information page (plus our line drawing designs library) available to Marquetry Society members which they can reach by simply entering their current edition password after clicking the 'Enter Protected Area' button below.

-This new facility came on line with the publication of the autumn 2013 edition of the Marquetarian.
+This helpful training and design resource came on line with the publication of the autumn 2013 edition of the Marquetarian.

-The latest and now current password for this winter 3 month term can be found in the Independent's Corner page of the winter 2016 edition of the Marquetarian.
+The latest and now current password for this winter 2023 - 3 month term can be found on page 4 (Editorial) of the winter 2023 edition of the Marquetarian.

 Go to pages 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9